ChALkeR/electron-wasm-issue/README.md

-# This is a demo for an Electron issue.
+# This is a demo for a Chromium / Electron issue.

 ## Issue

 See https://github.com/electron/electron/issues/26903 for the full issue description.

+Opening devtools while a WASM file is being loaded into `compileStreaming` or `instantiateStreaming` hangs the process.

 ## To reproduce on Chromium